 If the reasons behind discontinuation are explored, and any special characteristics of the discontinuers determined, it could be possible for NHS acupuncture services to reduce dropout rates, increase throughput and improve outcomes for patients.
 In turn, this would make these type of services more effective and potentially more attractive to GPs and commissioning bodies in the future.

 Nearly 15 years ago a UK Department of Health project on clinical governance for Complementary and Alternative Medicine (CAM) in Primary Care, emphasised that commissioned services should be accountable and able to demonstrate cost effectiveness [14].
 Given the controversy surrounding acupuncture and its provision within the NHS, along with the recent change to guidelines, it is all the more relevant and timely for research to review and refine acupuncture service provision.
-Furthermore, this research should also be of interest in private practice, where the bulk of acupuncture provision is placed, considering that practitioner’s livelihoods are strongly affected by levels of dropout.
+Furthermore, this research should also be of interest in private practice, where the bulk of acupuncture provision occurs and practitioner’s livelihoods are strongly affected by patient dropout.

 The overall aim of this study was to explore patients’ subjective perspectives of their experience of receiving acupuncture provided by the Gateway Clinic.
-The specific objectives were to identify why patients discontinued with the acupuncture service provided by the Gateway Clinic, assess the factors that influenced this decision and make recommendations as to how the service could be changed to improve and reduce dropout rates.
+The specific objectives were to identify why patients discontinued with the acupuncture service provided by the Gateway Clinic, assess the factors that influenced these decisions and make recommendations as to how the service could be changed to improve and reduce dropout rates by ensuring more effective method of waitlist management.

 Methods